The community outreach program is based at the Grace Christian Center, 5555 W. Grant Line Road, in Banta, and supports families during the holidays.

 Earlier this month, volunteers went door to door looking for families in need of a free Christmas dinner food basket.

-Annette Garrett, executive administrator at the center, said the needy range from young families, to single parents to the elderly.
+Annette Garrett, executive administrator at the center, said the needy vary from young families to single parents and the elderly.

 “This is just a small part of the community — the need is out there, and the need is growing every year,” she said.

 Families receiving a food basket have the option of receiving a turkey dinner with mashed potatoes, stuffing and trimmings or a traditional Mexican-style Christmas dinner including tamales, pinto beans and rice.

 Last year, the center helped 113 families totaling 565 people.
 Garrett said the meals will go to 129 families — about 600 people — this weekend.

 She said 63 of the families asked for the Mexican-style dinner this year.

 “In this community we have both needs,” Garrett said.

 The church’s congregation donated the food for the baskets and began collecting the items beginning in October.